 Kessler Topaz Meltzer & Check, LLP: Securities Fraud Class Action Filed Against Penumbra, Inc.

 RADNOR, Pa., Feb.
-2, 2021 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP announces that a securities fraud class action lawsuit has been filed against Penumbra, Inc. (NYSE: PEN) ("Penumbra") on behalf of those who purchased or acquired Penumbra common stock between August 3, 2020 and December 15, 2020 , inclusive (the "Class Period").
+8, 2021 /PRNewswire/ -- The law firm of Kessler Topaz Meltzer & Check, LLP alerts investors that a securities fraud class action lawsuit has been filed against Penumbra, Inc. (NYSE: PEN) ("Penumbra") on behalf of those who purchased or acquired Penumbra common stock between August 3, 2020 and December 15, 2020 , inclusive (the "Class Period").

-Kessler Topaz Meltzer & Check, LLP, prosecutes class actions in state and federal courts throughout the country involving securities fraud, breaches of fiduciary duties and other violations of state and federal law.
-Kessler Topaz Meltzer & Check, LLP is a driving force behind corporate governance reform, and has recovered billions of dollars on behalf of institutional and individual investors from the United States and around the world.
+Kessler Topaz Meltzer & Check prosecutes class actions in state and federal courts throughout the country involving securities fraud, breaches of fiduciary duties and other violations of state and federal law.
+Kessler Topaz Meltzer & Check is a driving force behind corporate governance reform, and has recovered billions of dollars on behalf of institutional and individual investors from the United States and around the world.
 The firm represents investors, consumers and whistleblowers (private citizens who report fraudulent practices against the government and share in the recovery of government dollars).
-The complaint in this action was not filed by Kessler Topaz Meltzer & Check, LLP.
-For more information about Kessler Topaz Meltzer & Check, LLP, please visit www.ktmc.com.
+The complaint in this action was not filed by Kessler Topaz Meltzer & Check.
+For more information about Kessler Topaz Meltzer & Check, please visit www.ktmc.com.

 CONTACT:Kessler Topaz Meltzer & Check, LLP James Maro, Jr., Esq.
 Adrienne Bell, Esq.280 King of Prussia Road Radnor, PA 19087(844) 887-9500 (toll free)(610) 667-7706 info@ktmc.com